xp-forge/web-auth/README.md

 Authentication for web services.
 Supports authenticating URLs with fragments such as `https://example.com/#/users/thekid` without losing information when redirecting.

+☑ Verified with Twitter (OAuth 1), Microsoft Office 365, GitHub and LinkedIn (OAuth 2).

 Examples
 --------
 HTTP basic authentication: